georgian-io/genai-bootcamp/README.md

 2. OpenAI: Create an OpenAI account (or login) and visit the [API Keys](https://platform.openai.com/account/api-keys) page.
 Generate an API key here and place it in the `.env` file you created above.
 These examples were designed with GPT-4.
 If you do not have access to it, please request access through the [waitlist](https://openai.com/waitlist/gpt-4-api).
 Or alternatively, you can use `gpt-3.5-turbo` instead.

 3. Google: Follow steps 1 through 4 detailed in this [link](https://cloud.google.com/vertex-ai/docs/start/client-libraries).
-Once you have downloaded the service account key from step 4, place it in the root director of this repository and rename it to `google-api.json`.
+Once you have downloaded the service account key from step 4, place it in the root directory of this repository and rename it to `google-api.json`.

 4. HuggingFace: Create a HuggingFace account (or login) and visit the [Access Tokens](https://huggingface.co/settings/tokens) page in the settings menu.
 Generate an token (read access is sufficient) and place it in the `.env` file.